python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/030_GRC_FM_Receiver.md

 # GRC FM Receiver

 ℹ️ This material coincides with material from SDR slideshow C (slides 1-44).
+However, the slides are not necessary for building and operating this program.

+Build this flow diagram in the GNU Radio Companion progam on your computer.
+(This instruction may not be repeated in subsequent lessons.)

 ## Summary